Jeremi360/PyGtkFX/README.md

-Grabbo
+PyGtkFX
 ======

 Small lib to make Gtk my way.
+Inspired by Granite from elementary OS.
-I use it in my [cRoWBaR project][3]
+I use it in my [PyFox project][3]

 If you want use this your python apps will need:

 - [python version 3.x][1]
 - Gtk and Webkit from gi repository:
-   - Linux check your dist repos
+   - Linux - check your dist repos
    - [Windows][2] - download "pygi-aio-*version*-setup.exe"

 - partial markdown to markup converter use [markdown2][4]: